Docvoids/ASDlabs/README.md

 # ASDlabs

-# this repozitory is for my asd labs :3
+this repositori is for my asd labs :3